clstoulouse/motu/README.md

 This token is a key value which is checked to authorize the execution of the cache refresh when it is request by the administrator .
 If the token value provided by the administrator doesn't match the configured token value, the refresh is not executed and an error is returned.
-A default value is configured but it's hardly recommended to change this value.
-Even if this is a security breach.
+A default value "a7de6d69afa2111e7fa7038a0e89f7e2" is configured but it's hardly recommended to change this value.
+If this token is not changed, it is a security breach and a log ERROR will be written while the configuration will be loaded.
 The value can contains the characters [A-Za-z] and specials listed here ( -_@$*!:;.,?()[] ) It's recommended to configure a token with a length of 29 characters minimum.